-I am in the middle of reading Doughnut Economics, by Kate Raworth.
+I have finished reading Doughnut Economics, by Kate Raworth.
 Basically, the author proposes that we throw out all of the commonly accepted economic thinking of the past two centuries and replace it with an entirely new set of paradigms, starting with the concept of a doughnut – see the short video below to understand the importance of this.

 If I haven’t lost you, I have commented many times that visualization is not given the respect and stature that it deserves.
 Why is visualization so important to communication and understanding?
 Finally, I have some facts to back that opinion up.